 Modern electronic, motorized drive systems for telescopes make it incredibly easy to find and track objects in the night sky.
 Motorized drives are standard on many telescopes today or can be purchased separately and installed on any type of telescope mount today - equatorial, altazimuth and even Dobsionian mounts.
 Computer drive systems also come equipped with a handheld keypad controller with built-in astronomical database.
 Once properly installed, pointing your telescope is as easy as punching in the object you want to view on the keypad.

 There are two basic types of motor drive systems for telescopes: single-axis and dual-axis.
+For all drives, see Celestron, Meade, and Orion telescopes drives and controllers.

 Single-Axis Telescope Motor Drives